hugoalh/hugoalh/guide/code/main.md

 - [PowerShell 🚧](./powershell.md)
 - [YAML 🚧](./yaml.md)

-> **ℹ️ Notice:** All of the examples in this Coding Guide are based on JavaScript, similar style should apply on other programming languages.
+> **ℹ️ Notice:** All of the examples in this Coding Guide are based on TypeScript, similar style should apply on other programming languages.

 ## General